 In 1990, Dern once again collaborated with Lynch, and starred oppositeNicolas Cage in theblack comedy crime filmWild At Heart, in which Dern played a vastly different character from her previous role inBlue Velvet.
 Dern called the role an opportunity 'to play not only a very sexual person, but also someone who was, in her own way, incredibly comfortable with herself'.[22]
 The film, which had won thePalme d'Or at theCannes Film Festival, was met with generally positive reviews from critics, but polarized some audiences at the time.[16]
 Ladd appeared in a supporting role for the film.[23]

-Dern playedEllie Sattler inSteven Spielberg's 1993 filmJurassic Park, achieving international recognition with the role.[29]
+Dern playedpaleobotanistEllie Sattler inSteven Spielberg's 1993 filmJurassic Park, achieving international recognition with the role.[29]
 Dern, who had been more focused on independent films prior to the film, was Spielberg's first choice for the role of Ellie, after having been impressed with her work inSmooth Talk andRambling Rose.[30]
 She was influenced by Cage to take the role,[31] and called the decision an "easy yes", recalling how Spielberg and producerKathleen Kennedy made sure the character was a "no-nonsense feminist who had her own independent spirit and was brilliant in her craft", and wasn't an "oversexualized action heroine" while describing filming to be similar to an independent film.[30][32]

 That same year, Dern starred inClint Eastwood's filmA Perfect World.
-After the release ofJurassic Park, Dern was offered many roles in blockbuster films, but to avoidtypecasting ultimately chose to star inAlexander Payne's directorial debut black comedy filmCitizen Ruth.
+After the release ofJurassic Park, Dern was offered many roles in blockbuster films, but to avoidtypecasting, ultimately chose to star inAlexander Payne's directorial debut black comedy filmCitizen Ruth.
 In the film, she played a pregnant drug addict who unexpectedly attracts national attention from those involved in theabortion debate.
 It debuted atSundance Film Festival to critical acclaim for the film and for Dern's performance, but only received a limited release fromMiramax, likely due to its controversial topic.[33][34][35]
 Ladd made a cameo appearance, playing her mother for the third time, followingRambling Rose andWild At Heart, with Dern's character screaming a torrent of abuse at her.

 In 2000,Robert Altman cast Dern in his comedyDr.
 T & the Women.
-In 2001, Dern reprised her role as Ellie inJurassic Park III, which was directed by Johnston whom she had worked with inOctober Sky.
+In 2001, Dern reprised her role as Ellie inJurassic Park III, which was directed by Johnston, whom she had worked with inOctober Sky.
 Originally hesitant to return for a cameo, Dern was convinced when it was suggested by executive producer Steven Spielberg to the writers, Alexander Payne andJim Taylor who had previously collaborated with Dern forCitizen Ruth, to have the character play an important role by saving the other characters.[39]
 That same year, she co-starred inWithin These Walls andArthur Miller'sFocus.
 InBilly Bob Thornton's filmDaddy and Them, Dern played the wife of the husband.
 She starred in the filmI Am Sam as Randy Carpenter, a woman running a foster home.
 In 2002, she starred in the filmDamaged Care.
 In 2004, she starred in the filmWe Don't Live Here Anymore.
 Dern starred in the 2005 filmHappy Endings, and in the same year, she appeared in the filmThe Prize Winner of Defiance, Ohio.

 In November 2010, Dern and her parents Diane Ladd and Bruce Dern were presented with stars on theHollywood Walk of Fame, becoming the first family to do so.[46]
 In October 2011, she starred in a new HBO comedy-drama television series titledEnlightened in which she also served as co-creator and executive producer.[47]
 Dern played Amy Jellicoe, a "health and beauty executive who returns from a post-meltdown retreat to pick up the pieces of her broken life."
 Dern brought screenwriter Mike White, whom she collaborated with onYear of the Dog, back into television work after he had suffered an on-the-job meltdown of his own.[48]
 The series received critical acclaim and lasted two seasons.
 Dern's mother Diane Ladd plays the major supporting role of Helen Jellicoe, Dern's character's mother in the series.
 Dern received her third Golden Globe Award and fifth nomination, her first in theBest Actress in a Television Series – Musical or Comedy category for her performance.[49]
 She was also nominated for her fifth Primetime Emmy Award, her first in theOutstanding Lead Actress in a Comedy Series category.[50]